HausNet/heartbeat-hass/README.md

 Now that the integration has been made available in HACS, we need to install it in Home Assistant:

-1. Go to "Configuration" on the side menu, and click the "Add Integration" button at bottom right.
+1. Go to "Settings" on the left side menu, click on "Devices and Services", and then click the "Add Integration" button at bottom right.
 2. In the pop-up window, search for the "HausNet Heartbeat" integration, and click on it when found.
 3. A configuration pop-up will appear - enter the Heartbeat API token, and the device name you defined at the service, and submit.